evilsocket/bettercap/README.md

 ---

-BetterCap is an attempt to create a complete, modular, portable and easily extensible **MITM** framework with every kind of features could be needed while performing a man in the middle attack.
+BetterCap is a complete, modular, portable and easily extensible **MITM** framework with every kind of features could be needed while performing a man in the middle attack.

 CREDENTIALS SNIFFER
 ===